microsoft/vscode-docs/docs/python/python-tutorial.md

 There are two other ways you can run Python within VS Code:

-- Select one or more lines, then press `kbstyle(Shift+Enter)` or right-click and select **Run Selection/Line in Python Terminal**.
+- Select one or more lines, then press `kbstyle(Ctrl+Enter)` or right-click and select **Run Selection/Line in Python Terminal**.
 This command is very convenient for testing just a part of a file.
 - Use the **Python: Start REPL** command to opens a REPL terminal for the currently selected Python interpreter.
 In the REPL you can then enter and run lines of code one at a time.

 ## Configure and run the debugger